 Too much screen time leaving your eyes bleary while working from home?
-Discover the facts about whether blue light blocking glasses work, and review some of the best options for prescription and (non-prescription) computer glasses aimed at reducing the impact of phones and computers on your health.
+Discover the facts about blue light blocking glasses as well as some of the best options for prescription and (non-prescription) computer glasses aimed at reducing the impact of phones and computers on your health.

 I’ve been curious – and somewhat skeptical – about blue-light blocking glasses for a while.

 My journey began more than a year ago when I saw an ad for Felix Gray, a startup founded by David Roger and Chris Benedict that sold glasses for the purpose of reducing glare and filtering out blue light rays.